MuseTag/musetag.github.io/quickstart.md

 ### 3. Add Visible Details with Modifier Parameters

-Want to show additional information about a character in the text?
+Want to show additional information about an entity in the text?
 Use square brackets:

 ```markplot
 The @@(Watson).PROFESSION[Doctor] assisted with the investigation.